dinde451/jarr.d1/Jarulfs_Guide.md

 #### Repair cost

-Repairs are done at Griswold (or by a Warrior, see chapter 2.4).
+Repairs are done at Griswold (or by a Warrior, see CHAPTER_LINK_skills).
 Griswold uses the following formulas to calculate the cost:

 R<sub>p</sub>C = 0.15 · Price · (1 - CurDur/MaxDur) For magical and